Richard Aslatt Pearce: Work

 In November 1887, Pearce preached a sermon at St Saviour's in London.
 "It was a grand service, and was most highly appreciated."
-On 20 November 1887, he took a communion service and preached a sermon for deaf and hearing people at Holy Trinity, Golden Common, near Winchester, Hampshire.
+On 20 November 1887, he took a communion service and preached a sermon for deaf and hearing people at Holy Trinity, Colden Common, near Winchester, Hampshire.
 "The deepest attention was paid by the congregations throughout the whole of the services, who perfectly understood them, and expressed hope that the sermon would be long remembered.
 The parishioners of Golden Common were evidently deeply impressed by the reverential manner and silent eloquence of the preacher."
 On 26 April 1888 he became Reverend of Christ Church Lodge at Winchester.
 In Brighton in 1912, Pearce served as interpreter at the funeral of William Sleight, who had provided his school education.
 He retired in 1924, having served in the diocese for 43 years.

 Historical context

 To put Pearce into the context of his time, although he was the first deaf Anglican preacher whose service was formally ratified by ordination and benefice, he was not the first or only person to preach to the deaf by sign language in England.
 For example, in 1846, before Pearce was born, the Leeds Intelligencer cites two instances which drew praise in Yorkshire: